zorojan/ai-product-spec-finder/README.md

 -   `components/`: Contains all reusable React components.
 -   `utils/`: Contains utility functions, such as data export helpers.
 -   `types.ts`: Defines shared TypeScript types and interfaces.

+## Acknowledgments

+Special thanks to [SDH Global](https://sdh.global/) for their support in making this demo possible.